nunesdotpy/cv-html/README.md

 ## Made with HTML5 and CSS3

-Avaible on cv.nunesdotpy.tech as well
+Avaible on http://cv.nunesdotpy.tech as well